bf2fc6cc711aee1a0c2a/ffm-fleet-manager-go-template/README.md

 To bootstrap your application, after cloning the repository.

 1. Replace _dinosaurs_ placeholder with your own business entity / objects
-2. Implement code that have TODO comments
+1. Implement code that have TODO comments
    ```go
    // TODO
    ```

-## Run for the first time
+## Running Fleet Manager for the first time in your local environment
 Please make sure you have followed all of the prerequisites above first.
 The [populating configuration guide](docs/populating-configuration.md) can be of use on how to populate certain configurations.

-1. Compile the binary
+1. Compile the Fleet Manager binary
 ```
 make binary
 ```
-2. Clean up and Creating the database
+1. Create and setup the Fleet Manager database
-    - Create database tables
+    - Create and setup the database container and the initial database schemas
     ```
     make db/setup && make db/migrate
     ```
     - Optional - Verify tables and records are created
     ```
+    # Login to the database to get a SQL prompt
     make db/login
     ```
     ```
     # List all the tables
     serviceapitests# \dt
     ```

-3. Start the service
     ```
+    # Verify that the `migrations` table contains multiple records
+    serviceapitests# select * from migrations;
+    ```

+1. Start the Fleet Manager service in your local environment
+    ```
     ./fleet-manager serve
     ```
     >**NOTE**: The service has numerous feature flags which can be used to enable/disable certain features of the service.
 Please see the [feature flag](./docs/feature-flags.md) documentation for more information.
-4. Verify the local service is working
+1. Verify the local service is working
     ```
     curl -H "Authorization: Bearer $(ocm token)" http://localhost:8000/api/dinosaurs_mgmt/v1/dinosaurs
    {"kind":"DinosaurRequestList","page":1,"size":0,"total":0,"items":[]}
     ```
    >NOTE: Change _dinosaur_ to your own rest resource

-## Using the Service
+## Using the Fleet Manager service

 ### View the API docs